-CONSUMER CONFIDENCE WATER QUALITY
+CONSUMER CONFIDENCE WATER QUALITY ANNUAL REPORT 2015

-ANNUAL REPORT 2014

-KCWA Consumer Confidence Water Quality 2014 Annual Report
+KCWA Consumer Confidence Water Quality 2015 Annual Report

-This year's report covers all testing completed from January 1, 2014 through December 31, 2014 and fulfills both the Environmental Protection Agency (EPA) and Rhode Island Department of Health (RIDOH) requirements to provide a "Consumer Confidence Report" to our customers.
+This year's report covers all testing completed from January 1, 2015 through December 31, 2015 and fulfills both the Environmental Protection Agency (EPA) and Rhode Island Department of Health (RIDOH) requirements to provide a "Consumer Confidence Report" to our customers.
 This publication reflects our ongoing efforts to keep you informed about the quality of the water and services we deliver to you every day.

 We remain committed to producing drinking water that meets all state and federal drinking water standards.
 This report includes information related to the origin of your water, what it contains, and how it compares to the quality standards set by the EPA.
-Be assured, the Kent County Water Authority and our professional staff are committed to providing our customers with the finest, most cost effective and reliable drinking water.
+Be assured, the Kent County Water Authority and the professional staff are committed to providing our customers with the finest, most cost effective and reliable drinking water.

-The Kent County Water Authority and its predecessor companies have been delivering safe, dependable water, seven days a week, 24 hours a day for 135 years.
+The Kent County Water Authority and its predecessor companies have been delivering safe, dependable water, seven days a week, 24 hours a day for 136 years.
 We endeavor to adopt new and better methods for delivering the best quality drinking water to you.
-As new challenges to drinking water quality and safety emerge, we remain vigilant in meeting these demands while continuing to serve the needs of our customers.
+As new challenges to drinking water quality and safety emerge, we remain vigilant in meeting

+The Kent County Water Authority and its predecessor companies have been delivering safe, dependable water, seven days a week, 24 hours a day for 136 years. these demands while continuing to serve the needs of our customers.
 It's important to understand the facts about the quality of your drinking water.
 The information provided in this document reflects the pertinent results from public water system regulatory testing requirements.
 Through our monitoring and testing efforts we have found that some regulated constituents have been detected.
 EPA and RIDOH regulatory guidance reflects that your water is SAFE at these levels.
 This report explains the quality of your drinking water, its sources, and an overview of the water system, our future goals, progress and more.
-Should you have any questions concerning this information or your water utility, please contact our General Manager/Chief Engineer, Timothy J. Brown, P.E. at 401-821-9300 or customerservice@ kentcountywater.org.
+Should you have any questions concerning this information or about your water utility, please contact our General Manager/Chief Engineer, Timothy J. Brown, P.E. at 401-821-9300 or customerservice@kentcountywater.org.
 Customer concerns regarding Providence Water results should be directed to the Customer Service Department of the Providence Water Supply Board at 401-521-6300.
 We value our customer feedback.
 Public participation adds value to the decision making process regarding the quality of your water and the service you are provided.
 If you would like to learn more about your water utility or play a part in its future, please feel free to attend any of our regularly scheduled board meetings held on the third Thursday of each month.
-Meeting agenda information, for the Kent County Water Authority can also be found on the Secretary of State website, http://sos.ri.gov/openmeetings/.
-Meetings begin at 3:30 p.m. at our office located at 1072 Main Street, West Warwick.
+Meeting agenda information can also be found on the Secretary of State website, http://sos.ri.gov/divisions/ open-government Meetings begin at 3:30 p.m. at our office located at 1072 Main Street, West Warwick.
 We look forward to seeing you there!